StackVista/stackstate-docs/configure/opentelemetry/traces/manual-instrumentation-mappings-for-stackstate.md

 1) Click on your component in the StackState Topology Perspective
 2) Click on the `SHOW ALL PROPERTIES` button on the right side, a popup will appear.
 3) The row with the key `identifiers` will contain the value you defined, as seen below in the image.
+4) ***NB.
+It is recommended to go and read the [merging with existing StackState components](/configure/opentelemetry/traces/merging-with-stackstate-components.md) page to know how this value can be leverage to create relations***

 ![service identifier](../../../.gitbook/assets/otel_traces_service_identifier.png)
 {% endtab %}